Thursday, January 16, 2025

 Two Days at Portage, 1986

 From May 21 to June 7, 1986 I travelled aboard VIA Rail from Kingston to Vancouver return.
 My trip west is profiled in this post.
 My destination was Expo86, the World Exposition in Vancouver, and its SteamExpo.
 I spent six days in Vancouver before heading east aboard VIA No 4 to Portage la Prairie, MB where I spent four days with my Aunt Rosemary and Uncle Wilf.
-In this post, I'll profile my prolific Portage passages preserved for posterity on June 3 and 4, with June 5's trains in part two of this two-post series (LINK to follow).
+In this post, I'll profile my prolific Portage passages preserved for posterity on June 3 and 4, with June 5's trains in part two of this two-post series.

 I'm missing some of my original notes for these first two days of Portage train watching, June 3 and 4, so bear with me.
 I had major life changes on my mind during this trip, about to start a full-time job, propose marriage to the medical stenographer who worked across the hall, and marry her a year later!
 My usual fastidious note-taking fell by the wayside!